 DEADLINES FOR SUBMISSION OF LETTERS OF INQUIRY ARE:

 - JUNE 15 FOR THE FALL CYCLE

 DEADLINES FOR SUBMISSION OF GRANT APPLICATIONS ARE:

 - AUGUST 15 FOR THE FALL CYCLE

 - Potential grant applicant submits a Letter of Inquiry by the posted deadline.

 - SSJHWF staff reviews the Letter of Inquiry and determines if the proposed project qualifies for funding within the current parameters of Foundation endowment (WV School-Based Initiative, Child Advocacy Centers, In-Home Family Education Projects).

 - SSJHWF staff notifies the applicant of their decision.
-If the proposed project meets funding criteria, the applicant is invited to submit a full grant proposal and is sent the appropriate grant application for completion and submission.
+If the proposed project meets funding criteria, the applicant is invited to submit a full grant proposal.
 Applicants whose projects do not qualify for funding are notified that the Foundation cannot accept a full proposal and are given the rationale for that decision.

 - Applicant submits the appropriate completed grant proposal as directed in the Grant Application Guide (Mental Health, General, In-Home Family Education Application) by the posted deadline.